mohitkumar1718/Flight-and-search-services/README.md

   -testing[later]

 ## DB Design
--flight table
+  - flight table
--airplane table
+  - airplane table
--city table
+  - city table
--airport table
+  - airport table

--a flight belong to an airplane but an airplane can belongs to many flight -A city has many airport but Airport belong to one city only -A airport has many flight but a flight only belong to only one Airport
+  - A flight belong to an airplane but an airplane can belongs to many flight
+  - A city has many airport but Airport belong to one city only
+  - A airport has many flight but a flight only belong to only one Airport

 ## Steps